ab2sharp/FSFA/README.md

   The file `parrec_funs.R` contains functions used specifically for parameter recovery, including parameter and data generation

-  The file ` parrec_genparams.R` is the filed used to generated the true parameter sets
+  The file ` parrec_genparams.R` is used to generate the true parameter sets

   The file `genparameters.sh` runs `parrec_genparams.R` for the required specifications